 To bring a face to the struggle.

 To bring kickass fierceness when what is often expected from the world is submission.

-I am the Development Director at the National Pancreas Foundation.
+I’m currently the Development Director at the National Pancreas Foundation.
 In addition, I’m a published author, keynote speaker, and a consultant who works with non-profit sectors to help them increase their capital campaigns and program goals.
-I have two amazing kids and five laughter-inducing grandkids who are the reason I keep fighting.
+I have two kids and five amazing grandkids who are the reason I keep fighting.
 Every.
 Damn.
 Day.

 A She-ro lives her life, her truth, from her core.
 Always.